 Pursuant to Act 44 and the Act 44 Funding Agreement, the Commission is obligated to make scheduled annual payments to PennDOT (Act 44/Act 89 Payments).
-Previously, payments in the amount of \$450.0 million were due through 2057, payable in equal quarterly installments, with \$200.0 million of the scheduled annual payments supporting road and bridge projects and \$250.0 million supporting transit projects throughout the Commonwealth.
-However, the Commission's current annual Act 44/Act 89 Payment obligation is now \$50.0 million.
-See the following paragraphs for more information on the total amount paid by the Commission under the Amended Funding Agreement.
+Originally such payments in the amount of \$450.0 million were due through 2057, payable in equal quarterly installments, with \$200.0 million of the scheduled annual payments supporting road and bridge projects and \$250.0 million supporting transit projects throughout the Commonwealth.
+See the following paragraphs for subsequent changes to such annual payments.